 There are plenty of reasons why having a workers compensation policy is a smart idea, mainly because if one of your employees gets hurt while on the job, you could be responsible for any associated costs.

 The National Safety Council reported that in 2017 alone, work injury costs reached $161.5 billion.
 That’s quite the bill, right?
 What’s more, the average cost per medically consulted injury was $41,000, which can be detrimental to a real estate business, especially one just getting started.

 Workers compensation insurance for real estate agents can cover:

-It may feel like a major expense to invest in real estate agent insurance.
-But here’s the truth: What you spend on real estate insurance is a fraction of what you might spend if you get sued by an upset client or if an employee gets hurt while showing a house.
-Aside from that, if insurance coverage is required in your state, not having insurance could result in legal repercussions and, you guessed it, more costs.
+It may feel like a major expense to invest in insurance.
+But here’s the truth: What you spend on real estate coverage is a fraction of what you might spend if you get sued by an upset client or if an employee gets hurt while showing a house.
+Aside from that, if coverage is required in your state, not having it could result in legal repercussions and, you guessed it, more costs.

 Consider the average costs small business owners are at risk of paying without insurance:

 Additionally, you’ll want to protect your business from risks that may result in a lawsuit such as negligence, failure to disclose, breach of contract, and more.
 Protecting yourself and your business from an unhappy client who sues you (even if you did nothing wrong) is always a smart business practice.
 Legal fees can add up and cause a lot of damage to your real estate business.

 Out-of-pocket expenses aside, having proof of insurance can have an impact on reaching different milestones with your business, such as: